Table of Contents

 Treatment of Breast Ductal Papilloma

-Treatment for ductal papilloma is highly dependent on the histological pattern of the lesion and on the patient’s individual risk of breast cancer.
+Treatment for ductal papilloma is highly dependent on the histological pattern of the lesion as well as on the patient’s individual risk of breast cancer.

 Ductal papilloma, if diagnosed promptly, is unlikely to progress to ductal carcinoma in situ or other forms of breast cancer.
 Unfortunately, distinguishing breast cancer from ductal papilloma is a true challenge.